-- STANDARD (the default) does not invert the data. - INVERTED inverts the data received on the data lines from the host computer.
+- STANDARD (the default) does not expect the host computer to invert the data. - INVERTED expects the host computer to invert the data received on the data lines.
 Ones become zeros, and vice-versa.

 Data Request Polarity

 The DATA REQUEST POLARITY parameter must be set to match the data request polarity of your host computer.